*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 Believe it or not, the signal even gets weakened (slightly) as it jumps across connections between the cable and devices such as splitters or your TV.

-Below are some attenuation scenarios and estimated loss numbers along your TV coaxial cable.
+Below are some attenuation scenarios and estimated loss numbers along your TV coaxial cable (keep in mind these aren’t to be taken as exact figures and may differ greatly from your own situation).

 Signal Loss Numbers